LogicAtom/ms4v2/README.md

 ### USER STORIES
-1. As a Shopper, I want to view a list of products, and select some to purchase.
+1. As a Shopper, I want to view a list of products, and select some to purchase.<br />
-2. As a Shopper, I want to be able to view product details., price, description, rating, sizes, product image.
+2. As a Shopper, I want to be able to view product details., price, description, rating, sizes, product image.<br />
-3. The last two user stories in the viewing and navigation category.
+3. The last two user stories in the viewing and navigation category.<br />
-    Are met with the presence of a navigation menu.
+    Are met with the presence of a navigation menu.<br />
-    That allows users to quickly identify deals and special offers.
+    That allows users to quickly identify deals and special offers.<br />
-    And a real-time shopping bag indicator.
+    And a real-time shopping bag indicator.<br />
-    That allows users to view the total amount of their purchase at any time in order to avoid spending too much.
+    That allows users to view the total amount of their purchase at any time in order to avoid spending too much.<br />
-    Although it is possible to make purchases as a guest.
+    Although it is possible to make purchases as a guest.<br />
-    Our store will allow users to register for an account. log in and out
+    Our store will allow users to register for an account.<br />
+    log in and out<br />
-    And reset their password if they've forgotten it.
+    And reset their password if they've forgotten it.<br />
-    Logged in users will have access to a personalized user profile.
+    Logged in users will have access to a personalized user profile.<br />
-    Where they can store their default payment information.
+    Where they can store their default payment information.<br />
-    And view their order history as well as past order confirmations.
+    And view their order history as well as past order confirmations.<br />
-    There are user story categories for sorting and searching. purchasing and check out. and administration and store management as well As we work through this project we'll check off the different user stories as we add more and more features to the site.
+    There are user story categories for sorting and searching.<br />
+    purchasing and check out. and administration and store management as well<br />
+    As we work through this project we'll check off the different user stories as we add more and more features to the site.<br />
-4. Allow users to create an account and login (allauth)
+4. Allow users to create an account and login (allauth)<br />
-5. All users/shoppers to find products without having to search through all the products.
+5. All users/shoppers to find products without having to search through all the products.<br />
 6.

 ### PIP INSTALLS (do these very first thing!)
-pip3 install Django==3.2.9
+pip3 install Django==3.2.9<br />
-pip3 install django-allauth==0.46.0
+pip3 install django-allauth==0.46.0<br />
-pip3 install dj-database-url==0.5.0
+pip3 install dj-database-url==0.5.0<br />
-pip3 install django-countries==7.2.1
+pip3 install django-countries==7.2.1<br />
-pip3 install django-crispy-forms==1.13.0
+pip3 install django-crispy-forms==1.13.0<br />
-pip3 install psycopg2-binary==2.9.2
+pip3 install psycopg2-binary==2.9.2<br />
-pip install pillow
+pip install pillow<br />

 Occassionally,